If you are taking action at the Employment Tribunal without professional advice or representation these pages are for you.

 Raising a grievance

 If you are still employed, you should raise the issue with your employer before taking further action.
 You could do this informally first, but if that is not successful you could raise a formal grievance.
-There is information about raising a grievance, drafting letters, and what to expect when raising a grievance on the Advicenow and Citizens Advice websites, Make sure to keep a written record of all conversations you have with your employer, and don’t forget to sign and date all letters, keeping a copy for your own records.
+There is information about raising a grievance, drafting letters, and what to expect when raising a grievance on Advicenow, Citizens Advice and Monaco Solicitors.
+Make sure to keep a written record of all conversations you have with your employer, and don’t forget to sign and date all letters, keeping a copy for your own records.

 Making a claim